ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+in winter.
+G. C. H.

+those witness&quot; agree to take each oth­
+the er for husband and wife.
+There is the record that the Hon.
+Thomas H Benton left behind him of
 a mother&#x27;s influence: &quot;My mother
 asked me never to use tobacco.
 I have
 never touched it from that time to the